centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-a-central-server/unattended.md

 In both cases, you will get a full log file with all errors in your **tmp** folder, named **unattended(date).log**.

+> To get help on the script, use the following command: `bash unattended.sh -h`

 4. Configure Centreon frontend

 Log in to Centreon web interface via the URL http://[SERVER_IP]/centreon where [SERVER_IP] is the real IP address of your server.